erroronline1/caro/readme.md

 * document templates
 * risk templates
 * data deletion in accordance to dsgvo, eg. recommend deletion after x years?
-* unittests (frontend)
+* unittests
 * refactor risk management for improved compliance to iso 14971
     * search risks for keywords, display risks as textsection for unapproved users, matching search
     * audit:
-        * fetch risks and match with database, higlight all unaccounted risks per process (not applicable are accounted for)
+        * fetch risks and match with characteristics, higlight all unaccounted risks per process (not applicable are accounted for)
         * reversed view: fetch processes, list accounted risks
-        * additional risk export as xlsx with processwise sheets and riskwise sheets
+        * risk export as xlsx with processwise characteristics-sheets, and processwise sheets
         * select latest date for display/export like documents
     * manager interface for risks:
         * no deletion of risks, only append for regulatory compliance
+        * hidden datatype text with date and user hiding, like documents
     * *Identification of characteristics related to safety* how to implement?
     * sanitize identical contents of template file
+* consider widely hidden datatype text with date and user hiding, like documents

 #### issues
 * review modal return on closing -> still not always returning false -> not reproduceable in firefox -> observe, could have been a cache issue